Level of education

 Syllabus

-The course is composed of two main parts, themselves composed of several chapters.
+The course consists of two main parts, each of which is divided into several chapters.

 Part 1: Rheology of divided media